-In the United States, hospitals produce upwards of 5.9 million tons of medical waste every year.
+Hospitals in the United States produce over 5.9 million tons of medical waste annually.
 This doesn’t include medical waste from other healthcare facilities like family doctors’ offices, pharmacies, and dental offices.
-Of that 5.9 million tons, 25% is regulated biohazardous waste – a waste containing infectious or potentially infectious substances such as bodily fluids or blood.
-We’ve put together simple biohazard waste disposal guidelines to help you asses your hazardous waste needs.
+Of that 5.9 million tons, 25% is regulated biohazardous waste containing infectious or potentially infectious substances such as bodily fluids or blood.
+We’ve compiled a biohazard guide to help you assess your hazardous waste disposal needs.

 What is Biohazardous Waste?